Nonbinary @ Cal

 My Gender Journey

 For the first fifteen years of my life, gender wasn’t something I gave much thought to.
 I started artistic gymnastics—a sport known for its hyper-femininity—at age three, then switched to dance in high school.
-My varsity team mandated waist-length hair and a full face of makeup for performance.
+My varsity team mandated waist-length hair and a full face of makeup for performances.
 For most of my life, I didn’t have the time, space, or resources to push the boundaries of my imposed gender.
 Instead, I was relegated to dressing in my brother’s clothes on the weekends and dreaming of getting his short haircut one day.

 The COVID-19 lockdown of 2020 brought the silver lining of free time.
 One afternoon, I stumbled upon a comic about someone’s experience as a “nonbinary” AFAB (assigned female at birth) individual.
 It put into words everything I’d been grappling with for so long.
 The comic ended with a panel saying, “There is no right way to be nonbinary.”
 And that’s how I knew.